IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_advanced_importvol.md

     **Important:** Be sure to include the `storageClassName` and `controllerPublishSecretRef` parameters or errors will occur.

 2. Take the `volume_name` and other optional information (collected before the procedure) and insert it into the yaml file.

+**Important:** If using the topology feature, the volumeHandle is contains the system ID.
+In the example below, the `volumeHandle` would read similar to the following: `SVC:demo-system-id-1:600507640082000B08000000000004FF`

     <pre>
     apiVersion: v1